molevol-ub/Dysdera_CatTil_genomes/README.md

 - Proteins
 - Functional annotation table

-Raw data is diposited under bioproject XXXX and includes:
+Raw data is diposited under bioproject XXXX and includes raw sequencing data and the final genome assemblies:
 - A
 - B
 - C